 Light therapy can also be an effective form of treatment for those with Seasonal Affective Disorder, or SAD, as the simulation could mimic outdoor lighting when used regularly throughout the day, alleviating the symptoms of SAD, according to the Mayo Clinic[18].

-Caffeine is one of the most common legal stimulants out there, and if you drink it daily, you’re among about 80 percent[19] of the U.S. population.
+Caffeine is one of the most common legal stimulants out there, and if you drink it daily, you’re among 73 percent[19] of the U.S. population.
 Caffeine works by binding to adenosine receptors, making it nearly impossible for you to feel tired until it wears off and the adenosine can take over, creating almost irresistible pressure to rest.

 Caffeine has a half-life of 5 to 6 hours for most people, meaning if you want to start getting sleepy by 10:00 p.m., your last cup should be before 4, at the latest.